belieflab/mooneyFaces/README.md

 1. Same instructions as original version
 2. If they decide the image is a face:
-  - Is the face more masculine or more feminine?
+   - Press 1 if the face more masculine or press 0 if the face more feminine
-  - Is the face a child or an adult?
+   - Press 1 if the face is of a child or press 0 if the face is of an adult

 > ⚠️ Participants must use the numbers at the top of the keyboard, not the number pad